geogkary/breeze/README.md

 #### Setting up routing:

+Breeze requires URL rewrite.
 Create an `.htaccess` file in your root directory:

 ```
 RewriteEngine On